-The transformational design for the City of Hillsboro’s Shute Park Library began with a total reorganization of the library — inside and out.
+After 40 years, Shute Park Library had devolved into a dark, cluttered, and inefficient interior space that had little connection to its namesake park.
+Our transformational renovation began with a total reorganization of the library — inside and out.
 A new public plaza and transparent entrance redefined the west elevation, forming a strong, clear connection between the library and its surrounding park.
 A ceramic frit pattern with tree rings containing first lines to books selected by patrons and staff was integrated into the glazing, which conceptually connected the library to the trees, added a graphic dimension to the entrance, and reduced heat gain.

 — Hillary Ostlund,